 In Asian and Native American folklore the shadows on the face of the moon are seen as the "hare in the moon" and if you look sideways it's possible to see this!

 The moon personified as a woman is common to many ancient cultures – Diana to the Romans, Artemis to the Greeks and Hathor to the Egyptians.
 In pagan circles the moon is seen as a woman in her different stages of life.
 The new crescent and waxing moon is the Maiden, the beginning of a new phase and full of bright promise and young energy; the full moon is the Mother, ripe and fulfilled, a time of rich magic and nurture; the waning and dark moon is the Crone, the ending and destruction of things, and sometimes a negative energy.
 This is the idea behind the concept of the Triple Goddess and the symbol of the three moons.
-Practising pagans use this knowledge in their rites, and different magic and rituals are used at different times of the month to tap into the power and energy of the moon.

 This harnessing of the natural energy of the moon’s phases is echoed in many cultures’ customs of planting and harvesting according to the lunar calendar.
 Planting during the waxing, when the moon is growing and becoming more powerful, and harvesting during the moon’s waning when the energy of the plant or tree is at lower ebb is common amongst many people throughout the world and throughout history.